Shopify/checkout-sheet-kit-android/README.md

 ```

 The `checkoutUrl` object is a standard web checkout URL that can be opened in any browser.
-To present a native checkout modal in your Android application, provide
+To present a native checkout dialog in your Android application, provide
 the `checkoutUrl` alongside optional runtime configuration settings to the `present(checkoutUrl)`
 function provided by the SDK: